-Figure 26: Fixed jitter patterns.
-The orientation is the same as in Fig. 25.
+Figure 23: Fixed jitter patterns.
 The numbers indicate the sequence of pointings and the arrows show the direction of the offsets.
-The dashed arrows on the two left panels in the top row show the (a)-designated patterns (see Table 19).
+The dashed arrows on the two left panels in the top row show the (a)-designated patterns (see Table 18).
 For clarity the maps of Jitter25s and Jitter30r1 are blown up, and the numbering is omitted in the lower right side panel.